FUE (Follicular Unit Excision)

 View

 Photo 7.
-Depletion of donor area after aggressive harvesting of 5000 grafts by the FUE method in one of the Turkish clinics
+Depletion of donor area after aggressive harvesting of 5000 grafts by the FUE transplant method in one of the Turkish clinics

 img